weston1/bakked-shopify/content/pages/dabaratus.md

   Depending on the method used to refine the Live Resin, consistencies and ratios of terpene extract to cannabinoid crystals can vary, from Sauces (larger crystals) to Sugars (finer, sand-like consistency).
 section3Features: >-
-  - ANTI-GRAVITY PROOF
+  - OOZE IT ANYWHERE

-  - ZERO SPILL
+  - SESH WITHOUT THE MESS

-  -POCKET PROOF
+  - CLICK TO DOSE
 section3List: >-
-  - ANTI-GRAVITY PROOF
+  - OOZE IT ANYWHERE

-  - ZERO SPILL
+  - SESH WITHOUT THE MESS

-  -POCKET PROOF
+  - CLICK TO DOSE
 featureBlock1: '../images/photos/dabaratus/THE-ULTIMATE-DABBING-APARATUS.png'
 featureBlock2: '../images/photos/dabaratus/Dabaratus-New.png'
 featureArray: